A Study on the Well-Posedness of 1D Energy-Critical Half-Wave Maps Equations: Absence of finite time blow-up for N solitons with separated poles

 This concludes the proof of lemma \ref{encoreencoreun234}.

 \end{proof}

 We now go on with the proof of lemma \ref{encoreencoreun334}.
-Again, the idea of the proof is that the spins $s_j$ are bounded when $j\in J$, so we can move them in the bounded left hand side and remove them from the system of linear equations.
+Again, the idea of the proof is that the spins $s_j$ are bounded when $j\in J$, so we can move them to the bounded left-hand side and remove them from the system of linear equations.

 \begin{proof}

 Since $s_j\rightarrow 0$ when $j\in J$, we obtain that $s_j$ is bounded when $t$ is close to $t_0$.
 Now, we write as in (\ref{icilol2})

 and as in (\ref{unsystemelol}), we obtain the system of linear equations